 The 7th Global Conference on Environmental Taxation was held on October 22-24, 2006, organized and hosted by the University of Ottawa.
 Its central theme was Translating Theory to Practice, which covered topics such as how to build support for environmental taxation and experiences to date with the use of economic instruments.
 See here for more information.

 The Sixth Annual Conference on Environmental Taxation was held in Leuven, Belgium, on Sept.
 22-24, 2005.
 Hosted by the Institute of Environmental and Energy Law at the University of Leuven, the conference focused on the role of economic instruments in encouraging the use of renewable energy.

 The 5th Annual Conference

 The Fifth Annual Conference: The Fifth Annual Global Conference on Environmental Taxation was held in Pavia, Italy, September 9-11, 2004.
 The European School of Advanced Studies in the Integrated Environmental Management of the University of Pavia hosted the conference.
-Information about the conference, which highlighted sustainable transportation among other issues, is available by clicking
+See the conference website or program for more information.

 The 4th Annual Conference